 This type of advertising consists of a small 50 x 50 image, a title and a brief description (no more than one hundred characters) and is typically used to promote a product or a service.

 This is indirect advertising and is very similar to that used in Facebook.
-These are updates that appear on your target audience's timeline, next to other publications from their contacts.
+These are updates that appear in the timeline target audience's timeline, next to other publications from their contacts.
 The only difference is that any update with advertising content carries the reference “Sponsored”.

 3. Sponsored InMails: